 Created in 2015 by Clinical Psychologists Dr. Carla Fry and Dr. Lisa Ferrari from Vancouver Psychology Centre and Clinically Happy, they believed the movement could jump-start the generation’s belief in the power of a kind word or gesture.

-“We started it to show kids that kindness has it own rewards and that there is real value in being nice to other people, says Dr. Carla Fry.
+“We started it to show kids that kindness has its own rewards and that there is real value in being nice to other people," says Dr. Carla Fry.

 “In our work we have found that a smile, a kind word, holding the door open for someone, all those things go a long way in boosting the mood of the giver, the receiver and even observers.”